Niclas-L/camp-diary/README.md

 # camp-diary

 *A web-based diary platform.*

-*Inspired by correspondence-like diary system used in some congregations in their confirmation camps where a camp participant each day answers relevant questions that an assigned camp leader then reads and responds to, asking follow-up questions if needed.*
+*Inspired by a correspondence-like diary system used in some congregations in their confirmation camps where a camp participant each day answers relevant questions that an assigned camp leader then reads and responds to, asking follow-up questions if needed.*

 ### Upcoming Features ###